last edited/extended: 22 October 2024

 Back in July, when I went to the Baltic Sea, I decided to find two stones in honour of my breasts.

 I did and I was glad that they were there with me in the hospital.
-I was glad that I paid my respect.
+A symbol, a memory, and in a way an acknowledgment of their (former) existence.

 The stones are still here, sitting on my writing desk.
 These days, I rarely notice them.

-I’m thinking of giving them some kind of burial, some kind of final farewell.
-I haven’t decided yet.
+I wonder whether I should give them some kind of burial, some kind of final farewell.
+I haven’t decided, yet.

 I loved being in the water.
 I love that I no longer have to wear a swimsuit.